 There are different types of psoriasis, affecting different parts of the body.
 Some form of psoriasis affects 2-3% of the population and it is equally common in men and women.
 It can occur at any age, although most cases begin in those aged under 35 and those aged 50 to 60.
-Psoriasis is more common in lighter-skinned people, although it can affect people of any skin tone.
+Psoriasis is more common in white-skinned people, although it can affect people of any skin tone.

 If you have psoriasis, you may feel self-conscious about your appearance.
 Here at Changing Faces, we offer psychological and social support to people struggling with the impact of a visible difference.
 On this page, we look at what psoriasis is, types of psoriasis and common psoriasis treatments.
 We also explore how we and other organisations can support you if you are affected by psoriasis.